sgratzl/d3tutorial/README.md

 <a id="layouts"></a>
 # Layouts

 D3 provides a bunch of standard layouts.
 A layout does not actually render the visualization but prepares your data, such that you can render, e.g. a pie chart.
-Most of the time the work with helper tools for SVG from D3. e.g. the `d3.layout.pie()` works best with `d3.svg.arc()`.
+Most of the time the work with helper tools for SVG from D3. e.g. the `d3.pie()` works best with `d3.arc()`.

-A full list of all available layouts can be found at: https://github.com/mbostock/d3/wiki/Layouts

 ## Basic Setup